Integrated Sensing and Communications Towards Proactive Beamforming in mmWave V2I via Multi-Modal Feature Fusion (MMFF): Introduction

 The remainder of this paper is organized as follows.
-Section \ref{problem} introduces the scenario considered and the proactive beamforming problem to be solved in this paper.
+Section \ref{problem} introduces the scenario considered and the proactive beamforming problem to be solved.
 Section \ref{Extract} presents the operation process of the multi-modal feature extraction modules.
-Section \ref{IV} details the multi-modal feature fusion, temporal feature extraction, and recurrent prediction.
-Section \ref{V} provides the description of the experimental setup to verify the proposed scheme.
+Section \ref{IV} details the multi-modal feature fusion and beamforming angle prediction.
+Section \ref{V} provides the details of the experimental setup to verify the proposed scheme.
 Section \ref{Performance} presents extensive simulation results and analyses.
-The conclusion is drawn in Section \ref{VI}.
+The conclusions are given in Section \ref{VI}.